(There are 7 travel awards available this year, each with distinct deadlines and criteria. You can only receive 1 award in a given year.)

 - Predoctoral students are individuals working towards a terminal degree.

 - Postdoctoral trainees are scientists who are not more than 5 years beyond their doctorate (Ph.D.) or residency (M.D., D.V.M., etc.) as of the start of the Annual Meeting.
 U.S. citizenship is not a requirement.
 Qualified applicants are those with excellence in research, but who have not yet received NIH support, or who have obtained research project funding but remain unfunded for travel to the CPDD meeting.
 Awardees will receive free registration and $1,000.00 in travel funds to the annual CPDD annual meeting.
 Individuals who have previously received this travel award are not eligible to apply.
 Anyone who receives another type of travel award for the same meeting cannot accept both awards.
-Applicants will be notified via email by February 28 as to award status.
+Applicants will be notified via email in early April as to award status.

 - A brief letter of application on university / institutional letterhead, indicating the type of award for which you are applying, why it is needed, and your reasons for attending the meeting.
 Please use “your last name_applicationletter”, e.g., Jones_applicationletter in the attachment name.